charutomo/Plan-Bee-/README.md

 [Chermaine](https://github.com/chermainegoh) and [Charissa](https://github.com/charutomo)
 are part of Plan Bee and we are making a prototype of an emergency hand crank power bank in fulfilment of the course PS5888: Making and Tinkering.
-In this particular repository, it would consists the C & C++ codes of our functions in our power bank. for Arduino Uno and ESP32-WROOM-32D respectively.
+In this particular repository, it would consists the C & C++ codes of our functions in our power bank for Arduino Uno and ESP32-WROOM-32D respectively.
+More Information can be found in our [blog](https://blogs.ntu.edu.sg/ps5888-2022-g11/).
 <br/>
 <br/>